AutoLocalise/react-autolocalise/README.md

 - `loading`: Boolean indicating initialization of translations
 - `error`: Error object if translation loading failed

-### Static persist
+### Persist for Editing

-When you pass the 'static' parameter to the translation function, the translation will be persisted so that you can review and edit in the dashboard, default is non-static, nothing will be persisted.
+The 'persist' means the string will be persisted so that you can review and edit in the [dashboard](https://dashboard.autolocalise.com), default is true, if the content is dynamic or you don't want to see in the dashboard, pass 'false'.

 ```typescript
 import { useAutoTranslate } from "react-autolocalise";